return42/sphkerneldoc/linux_src_doc/drivers/dax/super_c.rst

 Return
 ------

-negative errno if unsupported, 0 if supported.
+true if supported, false if unsupported

 .. _`dax_device`: